KarmaYama/cleansh/cleansh/COMMANDS.md

 ### Custom Rule Management

-`cleansh` provides powerful ways to tailor its behavior:
+`CleanSH` provides powerful ways to tailor its behavior:

 #### Loading Custom Rules with `--config`

-You can define your own redaction rules in a YAML file and tell `cleansh` to use them.
-These custom rules will be **merged with Cleansh's built-in defaults**, and any custom rule with the same `name` as a default rule will override it.
+You can define your own redaction rules in a YAML file and tell `CleanSH` to use them.
+These custom rules will be **merged with CleanSH's built-in defaults**, and any custom rule with the same `name` as a default rule will override it.

-**Scenario:** Your company uses a specific internal employee ID format (`EMP-XXXXX`) that `cleansh` doesn't know about by default.
+**Scenario:** Your company uses a specific internal employee ID format (`EMP-XXXXX`) that `CleanSH` doesn't know about by default.
 You want to redact these.

 1.  **Create a YAML file** (e.g., `my_custom_rules.yaml`):